microsoft/FHIR-Converter/README.md

 ### $convert-data operation in the Azure API for FHIR

 FHIR Converter is integrated into the Azure API for FHIR to run as part of the service.
-Refer to the [$convert-data](https://github.com/microsoft/fhir-server/blob/personal/yufei/convert-data-doc/docs/ConvertDataOperation.md) documentation for using the FHIR converter in Azure API for FHIR.
+Template management tool can be used to customize Refer to the [$convert-data](https://github.com/microsoft/fhir-server/blob/personal/yufei/convert-data-doc/docs/ConvertDataOperation.md) documentation for using the FHIR converter in Azure API for FHIR.

 ### Command-line tool

+**Convert Data**

 The command-line tool can be used to convert a folder containing HL7 v2 messages to FHIR resources.
 Here are the parameters that the tool accepts: